Praexor/Waves_dApp/README.md

     Testers have full access to all callable functions. dApp Administrators don’t need a separate interface to be built: the Waves-dApp UI is simple and powerful enough.
     Hackers can inspect a dApp and try out various attacks in a user-friendly way :)

+    Testers have full access to all callable functions.

+    dApp Administrators don’t need a separate interface to be built: the Waves-dApp UI is simple and powerful enough.

+    Hackers can inspect a dApp and try out various attacks in a user-friendly way :)